-With a rich heritage dating from 1935, Queenstown Airport is today New Zealand's fourth busiest airport.
-The airport is a strategic national and regional asset which contributes to the vibrancy and prosperity of New Zealand's economy, its tourism sector and the regional communities served by the airport.
+As New Zealand's fourth busiest airport, Queenstown Airport is a strategic national and regional asset which contributes to the vibrancy and prosperity of New Zealand's economy, its tourism sector and the regional communities served by the airport.
 More than 60 businesses and 700 people work across the airport precinct providing a broad range of services.